djoudi/docs/database/eloquent.md

 When inserting related models through their parent model, the foreign key will automatically be set.
 So, in this case, the "post_id" was automatically set to "1" on the newly inserted comment.

 This is even more helpful when working with many-to-many relationships.
 For example, consider a **User** model that has many roles.
 Likewise, the **Role** model may have many users.
-So, the intermediate table for this relationship has "user_id" and "role_id" columns.
+So, the pivot table for this relationship has "user_id" and "role_id" columns.
 Now, let's insert a new Role for a User:

 	$role = new Role(array('title' => 'Admin'));